 Several filmmakers discuss the challenges and choices involved in putting cosmic horror on the screen.
 Moore, Nicol, Mars, Szostakiwskyj

-A longtime figure on the Lovecraft scene, Bryan Moore has made an indelible mark with his films and sculptures based on the work on the Old Gent, most notably as the sculptor of the bronze bust of Lovecraft which now permanently resides in the Providence Athenaeum Library, now a pilgrimage for Lovecraft fans, and as the director of the seminal Lovecraft film "Cool Air".
+A longtime figure on the Lovecraft scene, Bryan Moore has made an indelible mark with his films and sculptures based on the work on the Old Gent, most notably as the sculptor of the bronze bust of Lovecraft which now permanently resides in the Providence Athenaeum Library, now a pilgrimage for Lovecraft fans, and as the director of the seminal Lovecraft film "Cool Air" (soon to be released in a remastered edition!).
 He also created the annual Howie Award given to those who excel in promoting Lovecraft's work in the arts at the H.P.
 Lovecraft Film Festival.
-He will be presenting a sneak peek of his new film adaptation of "The Shadow over Innsmouth".

 Born and raised in Calgary, Alberta, Nick began his filmmaking career at a young age.
 He began writing screenplays at the early age of thirteen.
 Shortly afterwards, he invested in a cheap camera and began directing his scripts.
 After high school, Nick went to The University of Calgary where he studied film studies and creative writing.
 After two years he moved to Vancouver where he graduated in film production.
 Immediately after film school, Nick began working in the industry.
 To date, Nick has worked on over 150 films in the sound, camera, grip, post and art departments.
 In 2013, Nick wrote, directed and produced Black Mountain Side.